What Is ISO 13485 Certification?

 Distributors and importers

-Regulatory support functions
+Regulatory and post-market support functions

-For many medical device organizations, ISO 13485 certification is not optional — it is a market access requirement.
+For many medical device organizations, ISO 13485 certification is not optional.
+It is a market access requirement.

 What Is ISO 13485?